 It delivers a neat FineTune baiting system that changes a typical, clean-burning fuel into kickass CO2 gas that lures in mosquitoes into its trap.

-You can easily adjust SV3100 to match the specified species within your area.
+You can easily adjust SV5100 to match the specified species within your area.

-Once the attractant and mosquito match, its Vac&Tac tapping system steals the show away with its powerhouse vacuum and sticky paper traps.
+Once the mosquito attractant and the mosquito itsel match, its Vac&Tac tapping system steals the show away with its powerhouse vacuum and sticky paper traps.